 Go as extreme or tame as you want, but do something very different from what you are used to — push your comfort zone.
-It can be as harmless as trying a different part (if you’ve worn the same one for years) or trying a different updo.
+It can be as harmless as trying a different part (if you’ve worn the same one for years) or trying out some temporary hair color chalk or even a different updo.
 It can also be as drastic as a full head of fluorescent pink hair or an artistically shaved side.
 Just make sure that you keep the style for at least full 24-hours and make an appearance out in public!
+Get some ideas here:

 44. ✧ Learn to Change the Oil in your Car

 This will be an invaluable goal to learn that will save you tons of money in the future.
 No…it doesn’t sound like fun.
 Yes…you might get dirty.
 But, need I remind you that it will be a new experience and you will learn something?

 Edmunds has a great article on how to change your oil that will make it easy (and way cheaper than taking it to a shop!)

 A charity walk is one way to raise funds for a good cause.
 It can be for the homeless, the elderly, the sick, or for a community project.
 You can help organize one in your local community or you can just participate.
 You’ll be hitting two birds with one stone: you’ll be able to contribute for a good cause and you’ll be reaching our required number of steps for the day in no time!